bootmortis/iran-hosted-domains/README.md

 1. Download `shadowrocket.conf` file.
 2. Tap `Import From Cloud` in the Shadowrocket app and then import the file.
 3. Finally, tap on the `shadowrocket.conf` and select `Use Config`.
-> Domains list can be updated form 'Rule Set URL' in config's setting.

 <table>
   <tr>